Florida Lottery: History

 A Florida Lottery booth at a Publix store in Orlando, Florida.

 On July 2, 2008, the Florida Lottery announced it would be joining Powerball, making it the 32nd lottery to join the Multi-State Lottery Association (MUSL), which includes the District of Columbia and the U.S. Virgin Islands.
 The Powerball game changed to accommodate Florida, which then became the most populous MUSL member.
 Powerball sales began in Florida on January 4, 2009; the first drawing was held at Universal Orlando Resort three days later for the January 7 drawing.
 Florida became the home base of the Powerball drawing.

 On January 12, 2013, the Florida Lottery celebrated 25 years in operation with a major rebranding campaign including a logo redesign and presence on social media, including Facebook and Twitter.

 On February 28, 2013, the Florida Lottery announced it would begin selling Mega Millions tickets on May 15, 2013.
 Florida became the 43rd state to join Mega Millions.

-Bright Futures controversy
+Bright Futures Scholarship Program

 The Bright Futures Scholarship Program was created in 1997 with revenues generated from the Florida Lottery, and was meant to emulate the Hope Scholarship in Georgia.
 Originally the program disbursed more than 42,000 scholarships totaling about $70 million.
 Later, the costs for the scholarship ballooned substantially.
 The Scholarship currently costs the Lottery's coffers more than $436.1 million, with about 170,000 students taking advantage of the program.